braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 #### Handling Button Actions

 Each action button is uniquely identified.
-The code checks if your response identifier is equal to the `registerIndentifier`, and if so, knows that the user clicked register.
+The code checks if your response identifier is equal to the `actionIndentifier`, and if so, knows that the user clicked the action button.
 From here, on your backend, you should save this event and attribute, and lastly, dismiss the notification.

 __Handling Push Notification Action Button Responses__<br>
 Push notification action buttons are uniquely identified to handle responses from button presses accordingly.